mess110/mess110.github.io/_posts/2021-01-12-wow-classic.md

 in the end a bunch Horde managed to do it in the last day, thus defeating the alliance.
 We even had a warlock with Thunderfury and Scarab Lord on the server.
 Yes, Warlock is not a typo.
 The "famous" line was "No wareffort no scarab lord" by the guild master of Praxis.

+Trauma and Grandmama also are worth a mention, was really nice to have someone terorise Orgrimar mage portal.
+Got back at them several times, the whole server did.
+With Tombstone and a few others, we raided Stormwind.
+Coordiation was good.
+We were summoned somewhere hidden, went to the tram, held it, attempted to kill the king, failed, regrouped at portal area for some last few kills.

 <center>
   <iframe width="560" height="315" src="https://www.youtube.com/embed/MD_YrXmP7GA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>